Bijman/srb2srv/README.md

 8. In opened text editor from previous step write new path to executables with environment variable PATH like `export PATH="~/bin:$PATH"` in "~/.bash_profile",

-9. Set other environment variables from "Configuration" section,
+9. Set other environment variables from "Configuration" section of README.

-10. Enter `source ~/.bash_profile` or restart Git Bash.

 **MacOS:**
 1. Open terminal,